-Although screening with ultrasonography has few direct harms, all screening strategies, including those with or without confirmatory tests (that is, digital subtraction or magnetic resonance angiography), have imperfect sensitivity and could lead to unnecessary surgery and result in serious harms, including death, stroke, and myocardial infarction.
-There is no evidence that screening by auscultation of the neck to detect carotid bruits is accurate or provides benefit.
+Although screening with ultrasonography has few direct harms, all screening strategies, including those with or without confirmatory tests (that is, digital subtraction or magnetic resonance angiography), have imperfect sensitivity and specificity and could lead to unnecessary surgery and result in serious harms, including death, stroke, and MI.
+There is no evidence that screening by auscultation of the neck to de-tect carotid bruits is accurate or provides benefit.